Codfish Island / Whenua Hou: Wildlife

 Codfish Island / Whenua Hou is home to southern short-tailed bats, kākā, fernbirds, red-fronted and yellow-crowned parakeet (both referred to as kākāriki), Pacific black ducks and a recently introduced population of mōhua.

 The island has been identified as an Important Bird Area by BirdLife International because of its significance as a breeding site for several species of seabirds, including Fiordland and yellow-eyed penguins, and mottled, Cook's and Whenua Hou diving petrels.

 Kākāpō

-The first kākāpō were transferred to Codfish Island / Whenua Hou in 1987 from Rakiura in order to provide a safe haven for the birds.
+The first kākāpō were transferred to Codfish Island / Whenua Hou in 1987 from Stewart Island in order to provide a safe haven for the birds.
 Following the eradication of possums and rats in 1998 and the transfer of weka to other islands, the island became a predator-free bird sanctuary and the focus of kākāpō recovery efforts.

-Codfish Island / Whenua Hou provides kakapo with a home similar to their original home of Rakiura.
+Codfish Island / Whenua Hou provides kākāpō with a home similar to their original home of Rakiura.
 As it holds the majority of the breeding population of critically endangered kākāpō it has become the centre for kākāpō recovery.
 In 2002, 24 kākāpō chicks fledged on the island.
 In 2009 and 2016, 33 and 32 chicks fledged respectively.

 Its most famous resident is Sirocco, a kākāpō born in 1997; Sirocco became the government's "Official Spokesbird for Conservation" in 2010.